 Our MSc is in a modular format, which is highly flexible in terms of time and cost, especially if you are a busy clinician and parent, as it means your commitment to obtain an MSc can be spread over time.
 SOMM provides various modules to suit your own clinical interest and learning needs.

 Our Training Days aim to develop your competence in joint examination, assessment, clinical diagnosis and treatment, exercise and injection techniques.
 Extending your knowledge in functional anatomy and biomechanics will greatly enhance your critical reasoning and evaluation skills.

-The Anatomy day offers an opportunity to refresh your anatomy knowledge, and injection techniques.
+The Anatomy Day offers an opportunity to refresh your anatomy knowledge, and injection techniques.
 This course consists of tutorials, practical workshops and lab work and will help you to locate the site of common lesions with accuracy and confidence, assisting with assessment and diagnosis.
-This course suits clinicians using injection therapy and USS as part of their practice and those treating MSK disorders.
+This course suits all clinicians treating MSK disorders as well as those using injection therapy and USS as part of their practice.

-Our GP Injection day is a hands-on course giving your lots of time to practice examinations and injections.
+Our GP Injection Day is a hands-on course giving you lots of time to practise examinations and injections.
 The course provides a concise review of upper and lower limb MSK examinations to aid accurate diagnosis of lesions appropriate for injection therapy.
-The theory tutorials cover steroid and local anaesthetic use including pharmacology, side effects and doses.
-Whilst the practical demonstrations of each injection offer a review of surface anatomy.
+The theory tutorials cover steroid and local anaesthetic use, including pharmacology, side effects and doses, whilst the practical demonstrations of each injection offer a review of surface anatomy.

-The Injection Therapy CPD Update day is aimed at physiotherapists and medical practitioners who use injection techniques in their clinical practice and want to keep up to date and maintain their skills.
-The course will cover imaging in injection therapy and alternative injection agents, steroid and tendon tissue and the clinical application of hyaluronic Acid injections
+The Injection Technique CPD Course is an update day aimed at physiotherapists and medical practitioners who use injection techniques in their clinical practice and want to keep up to date and maintain their skills.
+The course will cover imaging in injection therapy and alternative injection agents, the issue of steroid and tendon tissue and the clinical application of hyaluronic acid injections.